 - Proposal Writing – Customer Buy-In Challenge

-And you will notice, these aspects/ challenges are interdependent; meaning, if sales team changes its focus on time, it affects quality; if it focuses too much on accountability then it can impact the time and customer buy-in, and so on.
+And you will notice, these aspects/ challenges are interdependent; meaning, if the sales team changes its focus on time, it affects quality; if it focuses too much on accountability then it can impact the time and customer buy-in, and so on.

 Proposal – Time Challenge

-Depending on the number of proposals a business has to deal within a given month, it can hire/contract sales-proposal team members/managers and consider their productivity, ability to get inputs/reviews on time.
+Depending on the number of proposals a business has to deal with within a given month, it can hire/contract sales-proposal team members/managers and consider their productivity, ability to get inputs/reviews on time.
 There are issues to keep up with the proposal content calendar.

 Proposal – Quality Challenge

-I am sure you will miss your heart-beat if you realize that you have got the costing/pricing wrong, or surprisingly missed to address customer’s main pain areas.
+I am sure you will miss your heartbeat if you realize that you have got the costing/pricing wrong, or surprisingly missed to address the customer’s main pain areas.
 If so, you can only hope somehow, some miracle will happen and the client will say YES to your proposal.
 We live in the real world, miracles are rare 🙂

 Hence sales proposal team has to make sure that